rhysd/hgrep/README.md

   - `--wrap MODE`: Text-wrapping mode. 'char' enables character-wise text-wrapping. 'never' disables text-wrapping.
 Default value is 'char'
 - Only for `syntect-printer` feature
   - `--background`: Paint background colors.
 This is useful when your favorite theme does not fit to your terminal's background color
+  - `--ascii-lines`: Use ascii characters for drawing border lines instead of Unicode characters
 - Only for `bat-printer` feature
   - `--custom-assets`: Load bat's custom assets from cache.
 Note that this flag may not work with some version of `bat` command